core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 The example also shows how the client establishes the OSCORE Security Contexts CTX_C_P with the proxy and CTX_C_S with the server, by using the key exchange protocol EDHOC {{RFC9528}}.

+After a first phase where the OSCORE Security Contexts are established, the second phase consists in a protected message exchange equivalent to that shown in {{sec-examples-1}}.

 ~~~~~~~~~~~ aasvg
 Client  Proxy  Server
   |       |       |